dryzrlbs/WeatherPipeline/README.md

 ## **6. Future Works**
 - Add dimensional modeling, date grain transformations, and weather code mappings for improved insight generation.
-- Enable long-term analysis of temperature, precipitation, and humidity to detect patterns linked to climate change.
 - Investigate temporal trends of specific weather events (e.g., storms, snowfall) to understand their frequency and seasonality.
 - Implement more detailed data quality checks to dbt tests
 - Expand usage of dbt docs, tags, and model descriptions for better maintainability.